Software Setup

 Catalog Image Download

-The PiFinder can display images of objects in it’s catalogs if they are available on your SD card.
-These images take approximately 5gb of space and could potentially take several hours or more to download… but you can cancel and resume the download process at any time.
+The PiFinder can display catalog object images when they’re on your SD card.
+These images use about 5gb of space and can take several hours or more to download.
+You can cancel and resume at any time.

-The Prebuilt Release Image already has these images downloaded and is much quicker to download as a single file from your main computer.
+The Prebuilt Release Image already includes these images.
+It’s much quicker to download as a single file from your main computer.

-To download the catalog images, make sure your PiFinder is in WIFI client mode so it can access the internet and SSH into it using the password you setup initially.
+To download the catalog images, put your PiFinder in WiFi client mode so it can reach the internet, then SSH into it using the password you set up initially.

 Once connected, type: